Table of Contents Show

 But some of the ground squirrels, like the ones living subfreezing state of Arctic ground, hibernate to protect themselves from the harsh winter months.

-These are the only known warm-blooded animals that hibernate to live through the subfreezing state of their body temperatures.
+These are the only known warm-blooded hibernating animals to live through the subfreezing state of their body temperatures.

 These underground places are strategically structured with hollowed-out tunnels and different rooms.
 They have separate areas for storing food, living, and even urinating.